Google

 Rear Suspension

-Link-type, fully-adjustable spring preload, adjustable compression and rebound damping
+Link-type, fully adjustable spring preload, 26-way compression damping

 Front Brakes